bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 ![LoadBalancer](images/myweb-service-loadbalancer.png)

-Now we can edit our NodePort service and change it to a LoadBalancer service.
-Once complete we should be able to find our newly assigned external LoadBalancer IP address and test our myweb deployment.
+Now you must edit your **NodePort** service and change it to a **LoadBalancer** service.
+You will use Vi editor for this again.

 ```bash
 kubectl edit service myweb
 ```

+Once complete we should be able to find our newly assigned external LoadBalancer IP address and test our myweb deployment.

 ```bash
 kubectl get services myweb
 ```